GateNLP/python-gatenlp/docs/gateworker.md

   This can also be used to remove other kinds of GATE resources like ProcessingResource, Corpus, LanguageResource etc.
 * `gs.load_pdoc(filepath, mimetype=None)`: load a document on the Java side using the file format specified via the mime type and return it as a Python GateNLP document
-* `gs.log_actions(trueorfalse)`: switch logging of actions on the slave side off/on
+* `gs.log_actions(trueorfalse)`: switch logging of actions on the worker side off/on

-In addition, there is a larger number of utility methods which are available through `gs.slave` (see [PythonSlave Source code](https://github.com/GateNLP/gateplugin-Python/blob/master/src/main/java/gate/plugin/python/PythonSlave.java), here are a few examples:
+In addition, there is a larger number of utility methods which are available through `gs.worker` (see [PythonWorker Source code](https://github.com/GateNLP/gateplugin-Python/blob/master/src/main/java/gate/plugin/python/PythonWorker.java), here are a few examples:

 * `loadMavenPlugin(group, artifact, version)`: make the plugin identified by the given Maven coordinates available
 * `loadPipelineFromFile(filepath)`: load the pipeline/controller from the given file path and return it